Published on Friday 18 April 2014 21:44

 By most accepted measures, we'd call this one a swing and a miss.
 The Volvo V40 Cross Country doesn't really have anything cross country about it at all, with all models bar the range-topping T5 petrol version being front-wheel drive.
 In short it's a bit of a phoney.
 By all rights you should select the regular V40 as it's a brilliant car.
 The thing is, you'll walk into a Volvo dealership, see the chunky V40 Cross Country sitting there and you'll want it.
 It has something about it that will guarantee a steady stream of buyers.

 Should you choose the T5 AWD model, you'll be rewarded with a car that is reassuringly over-specified in virtually every regard.
 It's the hatchback equivalent of a diver's watch.
 Most won't.
 They won't want to bear the upfront cost and the ongoing expense.
-For them, a diesel version will suffice, with the money saved in fuel bills being spent on a set of winter tyres.
+For them, a diesel version - ideally the efficient 190bhp D4 - will suffice, with the money saved in fuel bills being spent on a set of winter tyres.
 Job done.
 From what initially looked a rare goof from Volvo, a surprisingly attractive and practical proposition emerges.